100 West Clary Avenue

-The Educational Enrichment Services Department includes after-school, summer and weekend education enrichment, tutoring, youth development, college and career preparation, recreation and delinquency prevention programs for youth ages 6 – 18.
+The Educational Enrichment Services Department includes after school hour tutoring, summer and weekend education enrichment, youth development, college and career preparation, recreation and delinquency prevention programs for youth ages 6 – 18.
 In addition, AYC operates Parent Education workshops and provides information, referral and translation assistance to community members as needed.
 These services are provided primarily out of our youth center facilities in the city of San Gabriel.
 Approximately 99% of the 865 youth, parents and seniors who received services through these programs identified as Asian Pacific Islander and approximately 92% are low- income.

 ACE Fall Flyer 2015-2016: English

 The ACE Summer School Program consists of all of the above AND instruction in science, social studies, history, crafts, nutrition and physical education.
 The ACE Summer School Program is offered to students starting in June when the school year ends and ending in August when the new school year begins.
 The program runs Monday – Friday, from 8:15am – 6:30pm.
 Students are also involved in educational field trips to enhance their learning experience.
 English language learners or students who are performing at below grade level can get caught-up to grade level because of the individualized assessments and academic intervention.
 A sliding scale based on income is used to determine fees for all families.
 Together, ACE Tutoring and Summer School Programs create well rounded students in academic, social and cultural skills.

 2016 ACE Summer School Flyer: Spanish (Español)